 Exception: Red cell units for neonates are routinely issued gamma irradiated, CMV seronegative.

-Most red cell (usually > 90%) and all apheresis platelet units issued by SFGH Blood Bank are pre-storage leukocyte reduced.
+All red cells and all apheresis platelet units issued by ZSFG Blood Bank are pre-storage leukocyte reduced.

 B. Gamma irradiation: